 Obviously, I will stick to this habit at least for now.
 If it’s something you are willing to try please keep in mind the following:

 1. you should make absolutely sure you are using only organic apple cider vinegar.
 The one I use we purchased directly from farmers who make it manually.
 It’s very unlikely that you get good results with regular brands.
 This type of vinegar is prepared differently and could even potentially hurt your health if you drink it for any long period of time.
 In the United States it’s Bragg that seems to work best.
-I don’t live in the US so I can’t comment on that.
+I don’t live in the US and I can’t comment on that.
 I am judging from reports all over the web.

 2. Drinking diluted apple cider vinegar is great for nearly everything in your body, but it seems to hurt teeth after a while.
 You can prevent that by using a straw when you drink and rinsing your mouth right after.